Kerry says Russia-China gas deal not linked to Ukraine

 Kerry also noted that Washington was paying close attention to whether Russia would fulfill its pledge to bring troops near the Ukrainian border back to their bases.

-“If that happens, and we’re watching carefully, that’s extremely constructive,” he said.
+“If that happens, and we’re watching carefully, that’s extremely constructive,” Kerry said.
 “It’s positive.”
+(Reporting by Patricia Zengerle)